WitnessAngel/witness-angel-cryptolib/Readme.rst

 CLI interface
 +++++++++++++++++++++

-A command-line interface launcher, "flightbox", is available to play with simple cryptainers.
+A command-line interface launcher, **flightbox**, is available to play with simple cryptainers.

 ::